 The best part about growing plants in a sponge is that you do not need to use soil, which can leave a mess in your house.
 Let’s take a closer look at how to grow seeds in a sponge.

-To grow seeds in a sponge, we will need a sponge, a container, seeds, and a good location.
-Let’s start off by choosing the right sponge.
+To grow seeds in a sponge, we will need the following:

 - Kitchen or Household sponges: these sponges are made from either a synthetic fiber, such as polyurethane foam, or a natural fiber such as cellulose (wood fiber).
 Wood fiber sponges are biodegradable if you are looking for a more eco-friendly alternative to polyurethane sponges.
 These sponges are probably the most widely available sponges to use for growing seeds.
 You can find them in any garden center (including Home Depot or Lowe’s) or at a grocery store.